Best Ceiling Fans Reviews – Top Picks

-If you want to show a mix of contemporary and traditional elements in your house, you may prefer a Transitional Ceiling Fan providing finishing touches to your rooms.
-As the name suggests, they are hybrid fans connecting two separate worlds; less geometrical than contemporary fans, and one step forward from old-fashioned designs.
+If you want to show a mix of contemporary and traditional elements in your house, you may prefer a Transitional Ceiling Fan to provide the finishing touches to your rooms.
+As the name suggests, these are hybrid fans connecting two separate worlds; less geometrical than contemporary fans, and one step forward from old-fashioned designs.
 Due to their flexible design, you can install them in transitional-to-contemporary settings.
 A built-in light is a prominent feature of this particular style.

 How to Choose the Best Ceiling Fans?

 Ceiling fans are available in a large variety of designs, shapes, and sizes.
-That’s more than enough to confuse anyone.
+This is more than enough to confuse anyone.
 So, if you’re looking to replace your ceiling fan, or buy one for your workplace, you need to make sure it fits your requirements.
-Here are some tips to choose the best ceiling fan.
+Here are some tips to keep in mind when you are going to choose the best ceiling fan.

 To minimize the cooling cost, ceiling fans with Energy Star certifications are an important feature.
 Energy Star certification is awarded to those ceiling fans that meet energy efficiency requirements stipulated by the U.S Environmental Protection Agency.

 The size of a ceiling fan matters the most; otherwise, you’ll end up purchasing something that does not fit the size or needs of your space.
-Consider that the length of ceiling fan blades start from 29 inches and reach up to 60 inches.
+Consider that the length of ceiling fan blades start from 29 inches and reach up to 60 inches, size does matter!

 The above-mentioned dimensions are for square-shaped rooms.
 For larger, yet narrower rooms, you might need two or more medium sized ceiling fans, instead of one large ceiling fan.

-Manufacturers recommend four different mounting positions.
-These are mentioned below:
+Manufacturers recommend four different mounting positions, as outlined below:

 - Standard position: standard mount comes with a metal pipe called a “downrod” that’s 3 to 5 inches long.
 This pipe stretches from the ceiling bracket to the top of the fan to create some space between the fan and your ceiling.
 Standard mount is suitable for 8 to 9 feet high rooms.